 When you are starting the hair drying process it is important to make sure you don’t overdo it with the heat.
 Using too much heat can leave your hair weak and more prone to breakage.
+If you are already struggling with managing damaged hair one of the expert stylists at M Salon Houston can help you formulate a plan to maintain strong and healthy locks.
 You will know if the heat from the blow dryer is too hot if the stream of heat is too hot for the back of your hand.
 Additionally, blow-drying should occur at least 8 inches away, making sure to keep air moving from the top to the bottom of your hair.

 Heat protectant is one of the best safety measures you can take to make sure your hair doesn’t become a victim of heat damage.
 Heat protectant is ideal to prevent moisture loss especially when blow drying to reduce heat damage.
 Here at M Salon all of our hair-stylists are highly trained and knowledgeable about what hair products are best for your hair type.